 Eligible essentially means that the metal is stored in Comex warehouses, and conforms to exchange standards.
 It is being stored in the Comex warehouse for a private party, but it is NOT available for delivery to contracts because it does not (yet) have a warrant.
 Registered metal means that the metal bar has a warrant registered and is fully available for delivery to longs who stand for bullion delivery.
 Eligible metal can become registered, and vice-versa.

 Below are charts that show the historical trend of total warehouse stock of gold and silver broken into Registered and Eligible.
 As can be seen, similar to delivery data, 2020 proved a pivotal year.
 As deliveries surged, the Comex warehouse stock surged.
 2021 has been slightly different, although delivery volume has fallen off some, the warehouse stock has taken a 180-degree turn and has been declining in 2021.

 Gold really saw a parabolic move in early 2020 when stress was put on the physical market.
 This caused CME to change its rules and allow more stock to come into the system.

 Stock vs Deliveries

 When a contract stands for Delivery, it is paired up with a short to “Deliver” the metal.
 One party “Issues” the metal to the “Stop” which gives the name to the daily Issues and Stops report.
-When this happens, the metal will end up in Eligible.
-It does not always come from Registered as it can be sourced from another Eligible holding, a Registered holding, or externally.
+When this happens, the short transfers the ownership of the warrant on the Registered bar to the long holder.